dewaldr/robot7/content/project/leanCNC/leanCNC-base.md

 It is essential to first tack-join the corners of the frame before permanently welding the joins.

-Tip: when weldeing square or rectangular tubing, only weld the top and the bottom of the join for a much cleaner appearance.
+**Tip:** When welding square or rectangular tubing, only weld the top and the bottom of the join (i.e. not the inside corners of the join) for a cleaner result.
+It is also easier to clean up these welds with an angle grinder.

 ## Finishing

-The frame was spray-painted with a coat of Rex Oxide primer
+The base frame was first spray-painted with a coat of Rex Oxide primer, followed by a 2 coats of 2K automotive paint.

 ## Levelling